BUAnalytics/C-Sharp/README.md

 BU Analytics C# and Unity plugin written in .NET.

-For source please navigate to [src/Assets/Plugins/BUAnalytics](src/Assets/Plugins/BUAnalytics).
+For the library please navigate to [Plugins](src/Assets/Plugins/BUAnalytics).

 ## Installation

-To install the plugin you must copy the BUGamesLab folder into your Unity project under the /Assets/Plugins directory.
+To install the plugin you must copy the [BUAnalytics](src/Assets/Plugins) folder into your Unity project under the /Assets/Plugins directory.

 ## Authentication